-Wildlife, turtles whales, dolphins, and the birds of Sayulita
+The mammals, turtles, whales, dolphins, and birds of Sayulita

 Do not approach nor feed wild animals of any kind, some are dangerous.

 Mammals – encounters with animals will be rare, but foxes, tejones/coati (pictured), raccoons, armadillos, possums, and squirrels may be seen.